 By default, saving EPSG code instead of WKT string is enabled.

 Use this field to save your Google Maps API key, which is used to secure Google Maps Platform products from unauthorized use.
 You can get this key by following steps described in the Google guides.
 There is a separate article, which goes through Google Maps API key usage more in detail.

 In this tab, you can set custom paths for different kinds of files used over the application.
 If you do so, the file dialogs will open in these custom directories.
 Before you save any custom path, system paths for temporary files, pictures (add a file, view a file), and Engine (rendering output, projects) are used.
 Using custom paths is available from MapTiler Engine Plus.
 By default, each option in the Directories tab is disabled.

 Save the last selected directory for user directories

 With this option enabled, when you select a different path (in the application), it will get saved to settings in the background.
 This option is available from MapTiler Engine Plus.

 Let's say you have set the Engine/ location for adding a file, but you add a file from Engine/files-to-process/ folder, this folder gets saved in settings for you and replaces the Engine/ folder just as you would have done it in settings.
 The next time you add a file, the file dialog will navigate in Engine/files-to-process/.

 This works only for paths, that have been set custom!

-Let's say you did not touch the "add a file" path (set to Pictures/), but you add a file from Desktop/files-to-process/ folder, you'll be offered this path every time you attempt to add a file until you quit the application or change it in settings.
+Let's say you did not touch the "add a file" path (set to Pictures/), but you add a file from Engine/files-to-process/ folder, you'll be offered this path every time you attempt to add a file until you quit the application or change it in settings.
 After the application restarts, the file dialog will navigate in the default location (Pictures/) again.